beba2123/Recipe-app-api/README.md

 -> They are powerfull automation and CI/CD(continious integration and continious deployment) platform provided by github.They allow developers to define custom workflows to automate tasks,  build, test, and deploy their code directly from their github repository.

 ->how it works 1st you have to push it to a github then run unit tests and finally watch the result.

+# Django test framework

+=> django comes with a built in testing framework that makes it easy to write and run unit tests for your web applications. the testing framework provides testcases, running tests, and asserting expected behavior.
+=> 1 test cases is defined as subclass of 'django.test.TestCase'.
+Test cases can contain one or more method that represent a specific test scenario.
+=> 2 Fixtures are states  of predefined data used to setup intial state for your tests.

+=> 3 Assertions -> django provides a set of assertion method that allows to check certain condtion are met during testing.

+=> 4 Test Clients ->testing client simulates making requests to your views and testing responces.it allows you to interact with your views and testing the rendering templates.

+# where do you put tests?

+-> by creating placeholder or a file like tests.py and added to each app -> or create test/ subdirectory to split tests up NOTE!! only use one of the two not both
+       test modules must starts with test_
+       test files can be named anything but they should end with _test.py test directories must contain __init__.py

+# Test classes
+    -> SimpleTestCase
+        --> we use it for no database is required for a test --> save time during excuting test.
+    -> TestCase
+        --> Database integration
+        --> Useful  for testing code that uses database